 When Should You Avoid Using White Vinegar on Your Dog?

 White vinegar is a great natural cleaning solution, but there are times when you should avoid using it on your dog.
+Identifying symptoms of an itchy dog and seeking alternative remedies if necessary is crucial to ensure your pet's comfort and health.
 Here are some tips to keep in mind:

 Dogs with Sensitive Skin